AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Starting_with_Django/README.md

 $ python manage.py makemigrations
 $ python manage.py migrate
 ```
 The [`makemigrations`](https://docs.djangoproject.com/en/4.0/ref/django-admin/#django-admin-makemigrations) command looks at all your available models and creates migrations for whichever tables don't already exist. [`migrate`](https://docs.djangoproject.com/en/4.0/ref/django-admin/#django-admin-migrate) runs the migrations and creates tables in your database, as well as optionally providing [much richer schema control](). <!-- link to internal folder?
-Or to DjangoProjects? (https://docs.djangoproject.com/en/4.0/topics/migrations/) -->
+Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/topics/migrations/) -->

 ## Enjoy the free API

 With that, you've got a free, and rich, [Python API]() <!-- link to internal folder ("Make queries")?
-Or to DjangoProjects? (https://docs.djangoproject.com/en/4.0/topics/db/queries/) --> to access your data.
+Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/topics/db/queries/) --> to access your data.
 The API is created on the fly, no code generation necessary.

 (The code displayed below is being input into a Terminal using a [Python shell](https://docs.djangoproject.com/en/4.0/ref/django-admin/#shell).
 Terminal commands in a Python shell are preceeded by `>>>`, and the output from each command is listed right below each command.)
 ```